 But if you still have a good relationship with them and can’t seem to make any of these other options work for your lifestyle, it may be all you’ve got left to get a free place to live.

 At this point, you need to analyze if free rent is really that important for you.
 If you are struggling, want to pay back loans, or want to save for something important, then it may be worth it.
-But if you aren’t and could theoretically get by paying for rent, consider the pros and cons for your own lifestyle and decide.
+But if you aren’t and could theoretically get by paying for rent, consider the pros and cons of your own lifestyle and decide.

-Be sure that if you do choose this option that you are all on the same page with what is expected of you.
+Be sure that if you do choose this option you are all on the same page with what is expected of you.
 The last thing you want to do is create a toxic environment that is simply not worth the money you are saving.

 - Rental income is taxable, meaning you will owe money at the end of the year on any money you earn from something like Airbnb or subletting.
 Be sure to put money aside for your tax bill (and consult an accountant on what to do).